 Python Interview Questions

-It is a programming language for computers of all kinds.
 It is an object-oriented high-level language that works equally well on Windows, Linux, UNIX, and Macintosh. its built-in high-level data structures, as well as dynamic binding and typing.
-It is generally utilized in information science, AI and man-made consciousness area.
+Python is focused on code readability and expressiveness hence it attracts many developers to use it for multiple applications including web development, data analysis, artificial intelligence, scientific computing, etc.

 It requires less code to develop applications and is simple to learn.